48 Hours in Bozeman, MT: Fun Things to Do

 And get all your outdoor gear at Schnee’s and Chalet Sports

-Get Bozeman’s favorite burger.
-Experience old-school Bozeman at Burger Bob’s, then finish shopping or relax at your hotel.
+Order Bozeman’s favorite burger.
+Saddle up for a shake and a burger at Burger Bob’s (in the back of The Spur Saloon) then finish shopping or relax at your hotel.

 Stroll Story Mill Park.
-Great for kids and adults alike, head to the 60-acre Story Mill Park for a wonderful playground, spaces to relax, and trails to explore natural wetlands.
+Fun for kids and adults alike, head to the 60-acre Story Mill Park for a wonderful playground, spaces to relax, and trails to explore natural wetlands.

 Dine in The Cannery District.
-Get to your reservation at Shan and order the dan-dan noodles.
+Get to your reservation at Shan and order the dan-dan noodles (and basically anything else on the menu).
 After dinner, walk to nearby Devil's Toboggan for creative cocktails in a big city setting.

 Save room for dessert.
 Grab a cup or a cone at Genuine Ice Cream before heading back to your hotel or campground.

-Staying longer?
 Most visitors use Bozeman as a jumping-off point for their trip to nearby national parks.
-Check out these helpful articles:
+Before you leave town, stock up on groceries at Town & Country Foods (20 min from Bozeman Hot Springs), Rosauers or Whole Foods.

 Start Your Bozeman Trip in a Blacksford RV